Newport, Wales: Industrial Revolution

 As the Industrial Revolution transformed Britain in the 19th century, the South Wales Valleys became key suppliers of coal from the South Wales Coalfield, and iron.
 These were transported down local rivers and the new canals to ports such as Newport, and Newport Docks grew rapidly as a result.
 Newport became one of the largest towns in Wales and the focus for the new industrial eastern valleys of South Wales.
 By 1830 Newport was Wales' leading coal port, and until the 1850s it was larger than Cardiff.

 The Newport Rising in 1839 was the last large-scale armed rebellion against authority in mainland Britain.
-John Frost and 3,000 other Chartists marched on the Westgate Hotel at the centre of the town.
-The march was met with an attack by militia, called to the town by the Mayor, Thomas Phillips: at least 20 marchers were killed and were later buried in Saint Woolos churchyard.
+John Frost and 3,000 other Chartists marched on the Westgate Hotel at the centre of the town, where chartists were being held prisoner, with some of the chartists being armed.
+Shooting began between the chartists and the 45th Regiment of Foot, which had been called to the town by the Mayor of Newport, Thomas Phillips, to assist the police.
+At least 20 chartists were killed and were later buried in Saint Woolos churchyard.
+Thomas Philips and three of those in the hotel were wounded.
 John Frost was sentenced to death for treason, but this was later commuted to transportation to Australia.
 He returned to Britain (but not to Newport) later in his life.
 John Frost Square (1977), in the centre of the city, is named in his honour.

 Newport probably had a Welsh-speaking majority until the 1830s, but with a large influx of migrants from England and Ireland over the following decades, the town and the rest of Monmouthshire came to be seen as "un-Welsh", a view compounded by ambiguity about the status of Monmouthshire.
 In the 19th century, the St George Society of Newport (a group largely consisting of English settlers and businessmen) asserted that the town was part of England.
 It was at a meeting in Newport, attended by future Prime Minister David Lloyd George, that the Cymru Fydd movement received its death-blow in 1896 when politician Robert Bird stated: "You will find, from Swansea to Newport, a cosmopolitan population who will not submit to the domination of Welsh ideas!".
-In 1922 Lloyd George was to suffer a further blow in Newport, when the South Wales Liberal Federation, led by David Alfred Thomas, an industrialist and Liberal politician, and Robert Bird moved that Lloyd George "be not heard" in the 1895 General Election.
+Lloyd George was to suffer a further blow in Newport, when the South Wales Liberal Federation, led by David Alfred Thomas, an industrialist and Liberal politician, and Robert Bird moved that Lloyd George "be not heard" in the 1895 General Election.
 The Conservative capture of the recently created Newport constituency in a by-election in 1922 was one of the causes of the fall of his coalition government.